 When choosing how much of your paycheck to put into retirement savings, you may want to keep in mind that the IRS sets restrictions on how much you can contribute to your retirement funds each year.

 Saving for Other Goals

-While it might feel overwhelming to read about all the things you need to do to ensure a bright financial future, know that you don’t have to accomplish them overnight.
-You can tick off these goals one at a time over a number of years or decades.
+The good news, however, is that you don’t have to accomplish this overnight.
+You can tick off your savings goals one at a time over a number of years or decades.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.